Protein Concentration Calculator

 Concentration (mg/mL) = (A280 / ε) × Dilution Factor

-Rearranging for concentration: c = A / (ε × l)
+The fundamental formula is: Concentration (c) = A / (ε × l)

 About Protein Concentration Calculator